xinluli217/SQL_leetcodeexercise_review/SQL50-review.md

 running_sum in descending order.
 LIMIT 1 selects the person with the largest valid cumulative weight, meaning the last person who can board safely.

+### Department Top Three Salaries
+    WITH employee_department AS
+    (
+    SELECT d.id,
+        d.name AS Department,
+        salary AS Salary,
+        e.name AS Employee,
+        DENSE_RANK()OVER(PARTITION BY d.id ORDER BY salary DESC) AS rnk FROM Department d
+    JOIN Employee e
+    ON d.id = e.departmentId
+    )
+    SELECT Department, Employee, Salary
+    FROM employee_department
+    WHERE rnk <= 3
+CTE:
+The Department and Employee tables are joined using departmentId.
+DENSE_RANK(): a rank to employees within each department, ordered by salary in descending order.
+PARTITION BY d.id -> ranking is done separately for each department.
+The outer query filters the result to keep only employees with rank ≤ 3.
+The final output shows the department name, employee name, and salary.

 ## UNION ALL
     SELECT 'Low Salary' AS category,
        COUNT(*) AS accounts_count